TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 The fields within `advance_cache_config` provide Tyk with the precise details of how you wish to cache calls to that endpoint (combination of HTTP method and path).
  - `method` - HTTP method to be cached (typically `GET`)
- - `path` - must match an endpoint/path provided in the `cache` list
+ - `path`: Must match an endpoint/path provided in the `cache` list.
  - `timeout` - given in seconds (if not provided, the timeout configured in `cache_timeout` will be used)
  - `cache_response_codes` - HTTP responses codes to be cached (for example `200`)
  - `cache_key_regex` - pattern match for selective caching by body value